New Book available

 ‘Una Bambina Senza Testa’, the new book by WBP’s CEO Antonella Chadha Santuccione & CSO Maria Teresa Ferretti is now available!
 Dr Santuccione Chadha’s personal story as a doctor in University of Zurich psychiatric hospital is intertwined with nine stories freely inspired by clinical cases, delving into an issue still distorted by fear, mystery and shame.
 Meanwhile, Dr Ferretti explains what happens at the molecular level and in the tissues.
 Through this dialogue, the mystery and stigma of mental illness is overcome.

-Founded in 2016, we are a group of scientists hailing from various disciplines including medicine, neuroscience, psychology, pharmacy and communication who work together with caregivers, patients and their relatives, policymakers and other stakeholders.
+Founded in 2016, we are a group of experts hailing from various disciplines, including medicine, neuroscience, psychology, pharmacy and communication, who work together with caregivers, patients and their relatives, policymakers and other stakeholders.

-"1st International Forum on Women’s Brain Health"
+Best Of International Forum on Women’s Brain and Mental Health 2020

 – Women’s Brain Project

-Meet our Team
+Meet the WBP Team

 President of Women’s Brain Project